 The flying hourglass represents how incredibly fast time passes during our lives, and that we have enjoyed a very brief and fleeting experience of human existence.
 It could also mean that the journey to the afterlife is just as temporary as the journey we took in this world.

-This symbolism dates back to the 18th century, when it was quite common for people to be buried with hourglasses, indicating that their time in this physical plane had run out.
 If you look at it from a more Oriental perspective, the hourglass also symbolizes the recurrence of existence since it can be turned upside down to count time again, just like how souls can reincarnate into another body to continue their existence til eternity, learning the lessons they have long forgotten.

 4. The Coffin